chapvic/is_reboot_needed/README.md

 When system is not reboot needed this utility returns `REBOOT_STATUS_CLEAN` (zero value).

-Set of these flags returns through the passed pointer to an `int` variable as the parameter of the `is_reboot_needed` function.
-That returns `boolean` value is the result of check if reboot is required.
+Set of these flags returns through the passed pointer to an `int` variable as the parameter of the `is_reboot_needed` function, that returns `boolean` value is the result of check if reboot is required.

 ### Usage